HackYourFuture/curriculum/student-manual.md

 Homework assignments will be part of the curriculum practically every week and it is expected that you finish it (and hand it in) on time.
 As you might have read in our culture page, you should think about HackYourFuture as a job and not a hobbie.
 Not handing in your assignents on time without proper reason and communication will not be accepted (see also our values and our 3 strike policy).
 During HYF we not only look at your technical skills, but we also want to see that you are a reliable person that works hard, delivers on time and communicates accordingly.
 While you might find a job without these skills, it will be hard to keep that job.
 And that is why we are strict with the way we work.
 Not less important, the homeworks and assignments are specifically designed to be sure you have the required skills at the end of each module!

 ### 1.3.1 Review process
-All of your homework will be reviewed by one of our mentors in a very similar way code reviews happen in any company you are going to work at.
+All of your homework will be reviewed by one of our teachers in a very similar way code reviews happen in any company you are going to work at.
 The homework pull requests you create every week will go through the following process:

 1. Initially the `Needs review` label is set.
-2. When the mentor starts reviewing, the label `Review in progress` is added.
+2. When the teacher starts reviewing, the label `Review in progress` is added.
-3. Once they are done the mentor decides if the homework is good enough or some work is still needed.
+3. Once they are done the teacher decides if the homework is good enough or some work is still needed.
 If the homework is good enough, the issue will receive the `Approved` label.
 If not, the label `Reviewed with feedback` will be set.
 4. The student looks at the feedback and corrects their homework.
 Once finished, the label `Needs review` is set again.
 We then go back to step 2.

 So if an issue is assigned to a student with the `Reviewed with feedback` label, that means you still needs to work on it.
-If an issue has the label `Needs review` it means it is for the mentor to look at.
+If an issue has the label `Needs review` it means it is for the teacher to look at.
 In the end all issues should get the `Approved` label!

-It is the student's responsibility to make sure the pull request gets to the `Approved` state so make fixing the feedback given by the mentor your top priority when you get it!
+It is the student's responsibility to make sure the pull request gets to the `Approved` state so make fixing the feedback given by the teacher your top priority when you get it!
 Submitting your homework, getting feedback and implementing that feedback in a timely manner is a similar process to the on you will encounter when working.
-It is important that you answer to your mentor messages on your homework just like if you would with an actual colleague.
-Keep in mind that the mentor puts a ton of effort to help you out, so be sure to thank them and react on time!
+It is important that you answer to your teacher messages on your homework just like if you would with an actual colleague.
+Keep in mind that the teacher puts a ton of effort to help you out, so be sure to thank them and react on time!
 Small things like that go a long way!

-It could happen  at times that it takes a little longer than ideal for our mentors to pick up the homework and give you feedback (they do have full time jobs after all), but if there is no review yet on the Q&A day then please contact your class mentor so they can see if someone else is available to review it.
+It could happen  at times that it takes a little longer than ideal for our teachers to pick up the homework and give you feedback (they do have full time jobs after all), but if there is no review yet on the Q&A day then please contact your class mentor so they can see if someone else is available to review it.
 Again, feedback is crucial for you to learn the right way.

 **INTERESTING FACT:** When you apply to internships/jobs further down the line companies expect to see a link to your GitHub there to see your projects, your code, etc. Keeping an organised GitHub (and collaborating with other well in the platform by answering to feedback, thanking for contributions, etc) will always create a good impression about the way you work.